jatofg/nawa/README.md

 **New features in v0.6 (experimental)**
 A brand-new HTTP request handler can open up a development web server, allowing you to test your app directly in your browser without setting up a local web server and communicating via FastCGI.
+In addition, you can now build NAWA without Argon2 support and the keys of environment variables have been changed to more consistent names.

 Current (known) limitations:
-* Enforced termination is unsupported (HTTP RH)
 * Some HTTP status codes might be unsupported (HTTP RH)
 * Flushes may be out of order (HTTP RH)
-* Some HTTP headers are missing or wrongly represented in environment (FastCGI RH, blocker)
-* Manual needs to be updated (blocker)

 **Attention!** All environment variables have been renamed in v0.6.
 Please make sure to adapt your apps properly